nguyenchiencong/nguyenchiencong.github.io/_pages/ai.md

 ### Playing with AI

-I use a bunch of different coding agents (using models like Claude Opus, Gemini, Chatgpt, Kimi, Glm, Minimax) for semi-autonomous assisted coding.
+I use a bunch of different coding agents, but mostly Opencode (using agents with models like Deepseek, Chatgpt, Kimi, Glm, Minimax, Gemini) for quasi-autonomous assisted agentic coding.
+The recent Deepseek V4 model is truly impressive for its price and size.
 Handling AI models and coding agents feels like collecting and handling pokemons.